Legal & policies

 By phone and/or email.
 Please ensure your details are correct and check spam/junk folders for replies.

-For more detail about how we handle personal data, please see our privacy information on the Website.
+For more detail about how we handle personal data, please see our privacy policy.
 If anything is unclear, contact us before submitting sensitive details.

 Intellectual property